 Take advantage of retirement accounts

-If available, it’s also wise to take advantage of any retirement savings plans offered by your employer, such as a 401(k), which deducts pretax dollars from your paycheck.
+If available, you can take advantage of any retirement savings plans offered by your employer, like a 401(k), which deducts pretax dollars from your paycheck.
 Many employers also match your investment amount up to a certain percentage.
-In addition to accelerating your savings, the best part is that this is another set-it-and-forget-it approach—this money never hits your bank account, so you won’t be tempted to spend it.
-If you do not have a 401(k) available, there are a variety of individual retirement accounts (IRAs) that you might want to consider.
+It can accelerate your savings.
+But the best part is that this is another set-it-and-forget-it approach.
+This money never hits your bank account, so you won’t be tempted to spend it.
+If you don’t have a 401(k) available, there are a variety of individual retirement accounts (IRAs) that you might want to consider.

 Speak with a financial consultant